klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.validator.md

 caver.validator.validateTransaction(tx)
 ```

 Validates a transaction.
-This function compares the public keys of the account key of the Klaytn account with the public keys recovered from `signatures`.
+This function compares the public keys from the account key of the Klaytn account with the public keys recovered from `signatures`.
 If the transaction is fee-delegated with the `feePayerSignatures` variable inside, this function compares the public keys recovered from `feePayerSignatures` with the public keys of the fee payer.

 **Parameters**